Indiana Jones and the Staff of Kings: Plot

 The story begins with Indiana Jones hunting for an ancient ram's head idol in the Sudan in 1939, which a Nazi expedition is also searching for.
 Indy traverses a canyon and enters the temple of the idol.
 After a few narrow escapes, including fighting off a swarm of spiders and nearly getting crushed by collapsing statues, Indy finds the idol and is about to escape when the Nazis discover him.
 Indy is confronted by their leader, Magnus Voller, an archeologist and old rival of Indy's.
-Indy is forced to give up the idol, but is able to distract Voller and fight his way through the Nazi camp.
+Indy is forced to give up the idol but is able to distract Voller and fight his way through the Nazi camp.
 He gets in a truck and chases after a plane that is taking off down the runway; he manages to jump onto the wing and throw the pilot out.
 After getting in a dogfight with other Nazi planes, Indy flies off and returns to the United States.

-Back in America, Indiana receives a letter from an old friend, antiques collector Archie Tan.
+Back in America, Indiana receives a letter from an old friend, antique collector Archie Tan.
 He explains that he has information about the disappearance of Indy's former college professor, Charles Kingston.
 Indy heads to San Francisco to talk to Archie, only to find that he and his granddaughter Suzie have been kidnapped by the local triad.
 Indy rescues Suzie, and she takes him to her grandfather's office.
 He also learns of an ancient artifact that Archie was guarding, the Jade Sphere.
 Indy finds a secret passageway, and then rides a rickety chair lift down into a subterranean chamber filled with old ships.
 The chairlift gets hit by a thug with a pistol, but Indy manages to survive the ride down.
-He meets more thugs down below, but dispatches them before finding the Jade Sphere hidden in a pile of cannonballs.
+He meets more thugs down below but dispatches them before finding the Jade Sphere hidden in a pile of cannonballs.
 A day later, Indy finds Archie being held captive by Magnus Voller and a Nazi agent.
 Voller orders Indy to hand over the Sphere if he wants to save his friend.
 Indy appears to throw the Sphere to Voller before he and Archie flee, but it turns out to be nothing but a cheap statue.
 Indy and Archie are chased by gunmen in cars; Indy uses his pistol to shoot out the tires or engines of the cars (in the Nintendo DS version, this is replaced by a brawl on top of a cable car), and Archie helps him escape in a street trolley.
 After Archie tells Indy about the events that transpired, he decides to head for Panama, where Kingston found the Sphere years ago.